DyversHands/Open-Development/open-software-developer-contract/legal-terms.md

 ## Assignment

-_Developer_ cannot assign any right under this agreement without _Blockchain Commons_' prior, written, permission. _Blockchain Commons_ can assign this agreement, as a whole, to another business entity that acquires its stock or substantially all its assets, or to a new business entity set up to change its legal form or jurisdiction.
+_Developer_ cannot assign any right under this agreement without _Dyvers Hands_' prior, written, permission. _Dyvers Hands_ can assign this agreement, as a whole, to another business entity that acquires its stock or substantially all its assets, or to a new business entity set up to change its legal form or jurisdiction.
 Any attempt to assign rights under this agreement against its terms has no legal effect.

 ## Delegation